 – Mahatma Gandhi

-Faith-consistent investing is the alignment of faith values with investment decisions.
-Faith-consistent investing (FCI), also called faith-based investing, involves investing in a manner that reflects an organisation's values and principles – often aligning with environmental, social and ethical considerations.
+Faith-consistent investing (FCI) is the alignment of faith values with investment decisions.
+FCI (also called faith-based investing or faith-aligned investing) involves investing in a manner that reflects an organisation's values and principles – often aligning with environmental, social and ethical considerations.
 In this way, faith institutions seek to live their values in their investments.

 Many faith institutions start by avoiding investing in ventures that conflict with their values, such as the arms trade, pornography or gambling.
 Increasingly, this includes divesting from institutions that damage the planet or contribute to the climate crisis.
 That's why faith groups make up the biggest group of investors divesting from fossil fuels.